tonyktchan/demo-opa/README.md

 ## Next level ##

-As seen above, evaulating a simple policy is straightforward when you have all the necessary configuration (input and data for opa) from terraform.
+As seen above, evaluating a simple policy is straightforward when you have all the necessary configuration (input and data for opa) from terraform.

 In reality, the policies are much more complex in order to put in the Guardrails for each stage of GitOps with CICD pipelines (using maybe Google Cloud Build, Jenkins etc).